 If you’re looking for a top-notch comforter, it’s hard to do better than down.
 This material is known for its impressive performance, delivering considerable warmth while remaining soft and lightweight.
 For people who want the best in a comforter, down is a natural place to start.

 At the same time, not all down comforters are created equal.
 It can also be confusing to start shopping for a down comforter because of the confusion that can arise around types of down and other factors that separate one option from another.

 In this guide, we’ll present our choices for the best down comforters as well as a guide that will walk you through what you need to know to make the best possible purchase.

-Our Editor’s Choice is the Parachute Down Duvet Insert.
+Our runner up is the Parachute Down Duvet Insert.
 This comforter has all the fundamentals necessary to deliver great performance and has several other excellent features as well.
 First and foremost, it is made with 100% down that has a fill power of 750.
 This is plenty of loft to get you through the coldest winter nights.
 For people who sleep hotter or live in warmer climates, there’s a Lightweight version available alongside the All-Season version.

 The fill meets the requirements of the Responsible Down Standard that puts a focus on the material’s production.
 The softness of the down is enhanced by the 100% cotton sateen shell, and for people who are nervous about trying out a down comforter, there’s a 60-day no-risk return option to help you sleep easy after buying this comforter.

 This comforter from Topsleepy takes our top spot for most affordable because it is available at a price point that is much less intimidating to most customers but without making huge sacrifices in terms of warmth.

 This comforter uses a mixture of down feathers and other feathers, and those other feathers won’t provide the same robust amount of insulation as down.
 For this reason, the fill power is only 500+, but this is still enough for most seasons.